songrong-song/GA_project2/README.md

   - As a user, I want a navigation bar displayed at the top of the page with the title "Singapore Property Transaction Record" and a "Back To Home" link.

 Possible future enhancements
- - Set color scheme for the map icon based on the transaction volumne
+ - Set color scheme for the map icon based on the transaction volumne.
- - Real-Time update of the data fetched
+ - Real-Time update of the data fetched.
- - Add section to compare the transaction between different projects
+ - Add section to compare the transaction between different projects.